-Given complex water challenges, high glacier dependency and growing per capita water scarcity, the Indus is the most vulnerable river basin in Asia.
+The Indus is the most vulnerable river basin in Asia given its complex water challenges, glacier dependency, and growing per capita water scarcity.
 The relationship between riparian countries, different levels of capacity and the presence of a fragile, post-conflict country in the basin pose additional challenges to regional cooperation on water resources management.
-The Indus Basin FA seeks to improve water resources management and coordination among the riparian countries, Afghanistan, China, India and Pakistan, to enhance water and energy security.
+Indus Basin work seeks to improve management and coordination among the riparian countries, Afghanistan, China, India and Pakistan, to enhance water and energy security.
 Given the World Bank’s role in the 1960 Indus Waters Treaty and the importance of neutral engagement, maintaining transparency in World Bank engagement on the Indus is critical and focuses on issues not under the purview of the Indus Waters Treaty.
 Activities under the FA include:

-Indus Basin Dialogue: Since 2013 the World Bank has supported a dialogue for Indus River Basin (IRB) countries – the Indus Forum – to build confidence and trust in order to establish an enabling environment for basin-wide cooperation.
-This activity aims to support dialogue in the IRB, including the Indus Forum, and it focuses on technical collaboration on issues previously identified by the Forum.
-This activity will strengthen links up to other Track II dialogue processes and research groups, including the Atlantic Council Indo-Pak Dialog, UIB Initiative and the ICIMOD Himalayan Adaptation, Water and Resilience project, to build confidence and trust among riparian countries.
+Indus Basin Dialogue: Since 2013 the World Bank has supported a dialogue for Indus River Basin countries – the Indus Forum – to build confidence and trust in order to establish an enabling environment for basin-wide cooperation.
+This activity supports dialogue and focuses on technical collaboration on issues previously identified by the Indus Forum.
+This activity will strengthen links up to other Track II dialogue processes and research groups, including the Atlantic Council Indo-Pak Dialog, UIB Initiative, and the ICIMOD Himalayan Adaptation, Water and Resilience project.

 Ganges Basin Focus Area

-Ganges Strategic Basin Planning: The activity aims to develop a comprehensive basin model for the Ganges in India that enables objective assessment of the likely effectiveness of different options for improving river health and the impacts these options have on the ability to meet consumptive water demands and support inland waterway navigation.
+Ganges Strategic Basin Planning: This activity aims to develop a comprehensive basin model for the Ganges in India to assess options to improve river health and to meet water demand and support inland waterway navigation.
 It has strong client engagement and clear linkages to multiple important lending operations such as National Hydrology Project (NHP), National Groundwater Management Improvement Project (NGMIP), National Ganga River Basin Project (NGRBP) and the Uttar Pradesh Water Sector Restructuring Project.

 Brahmaputra Basin Focus Area

-The Brahmaputra Basin Focus Area seeks to improve the shared understanding and management of the Brahmaputra Basin as a means to strengthen resilience and economic growth for the riparian countries.
-Activities under the focus area are designed towards addressing water-related challenges (flooding and riverbank erosion) and assessing economic opportunities, including from HEP and inland navigation.
-Knowledge exchange activities, study tours and workshops and assessments conducted to support these issues demonstrate economic benefits from cooperative management and provide a platform for riparian countries to come together and build the case for regional cooperation.
-Activities under the FA include
+The Brahmaputra Basin Focus Area seeks to improve the shared understanding and management of the Brahmaputra Basin to strengthen resilience and economic growth for the riparian countries.
+Activities address water-related challenges (flooding and riverbank erosion) and assess economic opportunities, including from HEP and inland navigation.
+Knowledge exchange activities, study tours, and workshops and assessments conducted to support these issues demonstrate economic benefits from cooperative management and provide a platform for riparian countries to come together and build the case for regional cooperation.
+Activities under include:

 Brahmaputra Basin Modelling and Analysis (India): This activity will develop a comprehensive basin-wide knowledge base and model suite for assessment of water resources considering climate change, basin-scale development pressures, and alternative investment scenarios for the Brahmaputra River Basin.
 Targeted studies on erosion and the role of embankment failures in floods and inundations will be commissioned.
 The activity links closely with the World Bank-financed National Hydrology Project (NHP) and the Assam Flood, Erosion and River Management Modernization Project.